• Skip to primary navigation

 Better Than Store-bought

-It takes just under 20 minutes to get that crispy crunchy exterior and tender flaky interior that you and your kids know and love.
+It takes under 20 minutes to get that crispy, crunchy exterior and tender, flaky interior that you and your kids know and love.
 All without the use of a deep fryer.
-Just a little bit of oil, fresh, tender flaky fish, and a deliciously seasoned crispy coating.
+Just a little bit of oil, fresh, tender, flaky fish, and a deliciously seasoned crispy coating.
 So, ditch the frozen food section!

-They make a great afternoon snack, weekend lunch, or a quick and easy weeknight dinner.
-There are so many serving options, whether you want to just have your favorite dip on the side or complete your meal with a serving of rice and some steamed veggies.
+They make a great afternoon snack, weekend lunch, or quick, easy weeknight dinner.
+There are many serving options, whether you want to have your favorite dip on the side or complete your meal with a serving of rice and steamed veggies.

 Why This Recipe Works